spring-guides/gs-spring-boot-kubernetes/probes/step1.md

 EOF
 </code></pre>

-and build the container:
+Build the container:

 `docker build -t localhost/springguides/demo .`{{execute}}

-You can test that the container is working:
+> NOTE: There is a Docker (v2) registry running on `localhost`  port 80, just to make the tutorial work smoothly, and so you don't have to authenticate to Dockerhub.
+If you prefer to use Dockerhub just remove `localhost/` from the container labels (or insert another registry host instead of `localhost`).You can test that the container is working:

 `docker run -p 8080:8080 localhost/springguides/demo`{{execute}}